okta/okta-sdk-dotnet/docs/LogStreamApi.md

 Retrieve a Log Stream

-Retrieve a log stream by `logStreamId`
+Retrieves a Log Stream object by ID

 ### Example
 ```csharp